CodingAesthete/Quiz-Project/README.md

-# Quiz about the history and gegraphy of Bulgaria.
+# Quiz about the history and geography of Bulgaria.